softartdev/NoteDelight/core/presentation/README.md

 ## Error Handling

-- Each ViewModel centralizes failures in a `handleError` helper that logs with Napier and emits the proper `Result` state.
+- Each ViewModel centralizes failures in a `handleError` helper that logs with Kermit and emits the proper `Result` state.
 - Database failures send the user back to `AppNavGraph.Splash` using `Router.navigateClearingBackStack`.
 - Surface user-facing errors via `SnackbarInteractor` rather than duplicating dialog logic.